creativecounsel/clearway-runbook/3 - workshop/comment-labels.md

 ## Comment norms for reviewers

-- Every REQUIRED comment includes an explanation.
-No unexplained stops — "no" without a reason just generates a follow-up question and adds a round trip.
+- Every MUST comment includes an explanation.
+No unexplained stops — "no" without a reason just generates a follow-up question.
-- Suggest alternative language whenever possible, matched roughly to the length of the original — this saves a round trip versus just flagging a problem.
+- Suggest alternative language whenever possible, matched roughly to the style of the original.
-- Map the label to actual risk, not to personal preference: high risk → REQUIRED; medium risk → REQUIRED or RECOMMENDED depending on whether it's a true legal line; low/no risk → OPTIONAL.
+- Map the label to actual risk, not to personal preference: high risk → MUST; medium risk → MUST or MAYBE depending on whether it's a true legal line; low/no risk → STYLE.

-## Resolving disagreement
+## Resolving Discord

-- **REQUIRED**: not resolved by repeated comment threads.
-If there's disagreement, escalate to a call, and loop in another relevant stakeholder if needed.
+- **MUST**: If there's disagreement, escalate to a call, and loop in another relevant stakeholder if needed.
-- **RECOMMENDED**: the drafter's call.
+- **MAYBE**: the drafter's call.
 If declined, log a brief reason and an acknowledgment of the risk being accepted.
-- **OPTIONAL**: never escalates.
-The drafter's call is final.
+- **STYLE**: never escalates.

 ---